 Among bad company, a wife depends on her husband to smooth things over, to help ease the strain of an evening.
-Unfortunately, Kirk Douglas, in the role of George, displays behaviour far worse than the dinner guests, Mrs and Mr Manleigh (Florence Bates and Hobart Cavanaugh).
+Unfortunately, Kirk Douglas, in the role of George, displays behaviour far worse than the dinner guests, Mrs and Mr Manleigh (played by Florence Bates and Hobart Cavanaugh).
 Rita supports the household with income from radio plays that her husband misses no opportunity to disparage.
 As the breadwinner, she absorbs withering comments about her creative efforts in an industry George likens to the decline of civilisation, a social problem on par with juvenile delinquency.
 Even though his wife pays the bills, George can’t be bothered to pick up scotch on the way home like Rita asked, because he thinks it’s too expensive.
 He debates the logic of filling candy dishes and cigarette boxes on the grounds of pretence, that the gesture supposes that they don’t eat or smoke when guests aren’t there, which makes absolutely no sense.
 Filling the dishes extends a touch of generosity, so guests have what they might need or want in abundance.
-Penny-pinchers never make gracious hosts, especially when some men stop at nothing to impress the boss, like allowing executives to serial harass the typing pool in his apartment without receiving any blame, like Jack Lemmon in The Apartment.
-George’s objection to Rita’s efforts to impress the Manleighs stems from a tiresome belief that women shouldn’t be ambitious about a career.
+More likely, George’s objection to Rita’s efforts to impress the Manleighs stems from a tiresome belief that women shouldn’t be ambitious about a career.

 Women have had plenty of practice in the supportive role.
 They remember to pick up the scotch, fill the candy dish, create a delicious menu among many other items on a long checklist when it comes to hosting a dinner party.
 As Mankiewicz’s film reminds us, husbands often rankle in the backseat role.
 Waste three hours of his time with dullards and it’s a capital offence, one that culminates in a scathing rebuke for guests at the front door.
 Wives, on the other hand, host so many boring dinners for their husband’s career that catalogued, they would fill the pages of a tedious book bound for the remainders table.